We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Bobvila.com may earn a commission from purchases made through these links.

-How to Remove Wallpaper Glue
+Guide to Removing Wallpaper Glue

-STEP 1: Clear the room.
+Step 1: Clear the room.

 First, before you begin to remove wallpaper glue in earnest, get all furniture and accessories out of the room.
 If you can’t move everything, at least protect it with a plastic tarp.
 Use another tarp to cover the floors.